 The French novel from Victor Hugo to the present day, including such authors as: Hugo, Dumas, Stendhal, Balzac, Flaubert, Loti, Anatole France, Bourget, Bordeaux, Bazin, Barres, Romain Rolland, A. Gide, Marcel Proust, and others.
 Class and outside reading and reports.
-Prerequisite: French D, or its equivalent, with grade of C.
+Prerequisite: French D, or its equivalent, with grade of C. Year course (3-3).

 111A-111B.
 Seventeenth Century Dramatic Literature.
-E. M. BROWN
+E. M. Brown

 Reading in class of plays of Molière, Corneille, and Racine.
 Outside readings and lectures on the background of the seventeenth century in France.
-Prerequisite: French D, or its equivalent, with a grade of C, and upper division standing.
+Prerequisites: French D, or its equivalent, with a grade of C, and upper division standing.